 This question was asked by Charles from Louisiana.

-There are a few other animals which zero in on hummingbird feeders too, Flying Squirrels, Bears and Raccoons.
+There are a few other animals which zero in on hummingbird feeders too, including bears and raccoons.

 If you are really stumped and don’t mind the expense, you could set up a wildlife video camera.

 This maybe perhaps the only way to discover for certain who the culprit is other than staying up all night to watch your feeder and hope the thief arrives the night you choose to hold your stakeout.